FD Trinitron/WEGA

 FD Trinitron/WEGA is Sony's flat version of the Trinitron picture tube.
-First introduced in 1998 on Sony's 32-inch and 36-inch televisions, this technology was also used in computer monitors bearing the Trinitron mark.
+This technology was also used in computer monitors bearing the Trinitron mark.
 The FD Trinitron used computer-controlled feedback systems to ensure sharp focus across a flat screen.
 The FD Trinitron reduces the amount of glare on the screen by reflecting much less ambient light than spherical or vertically flat CRTs.
 Flat screens also increase total image viewing angle and have less geometric distortion in comparison to curved screens.
 The FD Trinitron line featured key standard improvements over prior Trinitron designs including a finer pitch aperture grille, an electron gun with a greater focal length for corner focus, and an improved deflection yoke for color convergence.
+Sony would go on to receive an Emmy Award from the National Academy of Television Arts and Sciences for its development of flat screen CRT technology.

 Initially introduced on their 32 and 36 inch models in 1998, the new tubes were offered in a variety of resolutions for different uses.
 The basic WEGA models supported normal 480i signals, but a larger version offered 16:9 aspect ratios.
-The technology was quickly applied to the entire Trinitron range, from 13 to 40 inch.
-High resolution versions, Hi-Scan and Super Fine Pitch, were also produced.
-With the introduction of the FD Trinitron, Sony also introduced a new industrial style, leaving the charcoal colored sets introduced in the 1980s for a new silver styling.
+The technology was quickly applied to the entire Trinitron range, from 13 to 40 inch along with high resolution versions; Hi-Scan and Super Fine Pitch.
+With the introduction of the FD Trinitron, Sony also introduced a new industrial style, leaving the charcoal-colored sets introduced in the 1980s for a new silver styling.

 In 2001, the FD Trinitron WEGA series had become the top selling television model in the United States.
 By 2003, over 40 million sets had been sold worldwide.
 As the television market shifted towards LCD technology, Sony eventually ended production of the Trinitron in Japan in 2004, and in the US in 2006.
 Sony would continue to sell the Trinitron in China, India, and regions of South America using tubes delivered from their Singapore plant.
-Worldwide production ended when Singapore ceased production in March 2008.
-The FD Trinitron series is one of the most sought after televisions among hobbyists of retro gaming.
+Worldwide production ended when Singapore and Malaysia ceased production in end of March 2008.
+The FD Trinitron series is one of the most sought after televisions among hobbyists of retrogaming.